huyhoang18112k2/README/README.md

 ### Hi there, I'm [Huy Hoàng][website] 👋

-## I'm a final year students at Hanoi University of Science and Techonology !!
+## I'm a Senior student at Hanoi University of Science and Techonology !!

 - 🌱 I’m currently learning Artificial Intelligence and Control Engineering - Automation 💯